 13) Get a player’s card

 A player’s card is a loyalty card offered by casinos to encourage you to gamble at their establishment.
-They track your gambling and comp you with freebies along the way, including free drinks, show tickets, meals, and even hotel rooms.
+They track your gambling and comp you with freebies, including free drinks, show tickets, meals, and even hotel rooms.

-If you are planning on gambling while in Vegas, sign up for one of these cards!
-It only takes a few minutes at the player’s club desk and they will hand you your own personal casino rewards card.
-Be sure to use it every time you gamble so you can rack up the points.
+If you plan to gamble in Vegas, sign up for one of these cards!
+It only takes a few minutes at the player’s club desk, and they will hand you your personal casino rewards card.
+Be sure to use it every time you gamble to rack up the points.